keikari/Quadratic-funding-calculator/README.md

 # Quadratic-funding-calculator

 Round details need to be set in quadratic-funding-calculator.py
 Then just run quadratic-funding-calculator.py, it will keep looking for new supports until it's killed.
-It will write current results to qtf-result-json.js
+It will write current results to qf-result-json.js

 quadratic-funding-calculator.py is used to enter/get needed values for Qtf.py.
 And to keep actively looking for new contributions.

-Qtf.py contains logic for looking for tips and checking which ones are valid.
+Qf.py contains logic for looking for tips and checking which ones are valid.
-update() looks for new tips and checks that old ones aren't spent too early.
-(Follows aren't currenlty being updated actively, don't think this being issue for now, but to be sure to have up to date numbers, script needs to be restarted)
+Qf.update() looks for new tips and checks that old ones aren't spent too early.
+(Follows aren't currenlty being updated actively, don't think this being issue for now, but to be sure to have latest numbers, script needs to be restarted)

-Qtf.py spits out json like this.
+Qf.py spits out json like this.
-Results of test round can be found in this format from qtf-result-json.js

 ```
 {